After you graduate

 Volunteering and Internships

-We offer study abroad opportunities, to universities in Europe, the US, Australia, and Asia.
-These exchanges take place during the second year of study, and they are designed so that you can graduate along with your peers.
+We also offer study abroad opportunities, to universities in Europe, the US, Australia, and Asia.
+These can be done as a replacement to your second year of study, or as an additional year in between your second and third years.

 We are here to help you

-Alongside your studies, our dedicated Employability Manager and our Careers Liaison Officer for Sociology will help you work out what you want to do and how you’re going to get there.
+Alongside your studies, our dedicated Placements Coordinator, Employability Manager and our Careers and Employability Coordinator for Sociology will help you work out what you want to do and how you’re going to get there.
 And you will get there!

 Employability Manager (Faculty of Social Sciences)